madetech/blog/posts/how_to_survive_your_first_tech_talk.md

 Something I found really difficult was trying not to stare at my laptop/read off of my slides the whole time.
 Try to make eye contact with your audience.
 Try not to look at the same person all the time.

+***

+To anyone reading who is about to do their first talk, keep calm.
+Breathe.
+Talk slowly.
+It won't be as bad as you think it will be, and once you have one under your belt, the next one will be a breeze.